Piddewitt/Hansmanns_Loderunner/README.md

 # Hansmanns Loderunner
-Modified Loderunner Game with some new features to experiment with.
+A modified Lode Runner game with some new features to experiment with.
+  - All levels of **Hansmanns Lode Runner.d64** are collected from the attached Apple/MSX/C64 files
+  - All levels are solvable (hopefully), even the #227 one
+  - As the hard ones are picked up from the MSX binaries, you may want to watch an MSX solution video on YouTube to cure you from despair
 ## Directory location
 - **dox**
 - **npp**